emin-skrijelj/CTF-Writeups/maltaCtf2025/AdBlocker-web-writeup.md

 My idea for the solution was following:

-Do the grandparent trick (which changes the url of the iframe inside of web:1337 (explained later on)) -> send a post message from our controled domain iframe to the web:1337,
+Do the grandparent trick (which changes the url of the iframe inside of web:1337 (explained later on)) -> send a post message from our controled domain iframe to the web:1337,  bam xss the rest is easy?

 I won't be providing the backend source code for either web apps because it is not related to the solution (at least in my case)